B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 4. A statement that respondent is presumed not responsible for the alleged prohibited conduct until a determination is made at the conclusion of the grievance procedures under this section;

-5. Information about the confidentiality of the process, including that the parties and their respective support persons/advisors may not share the College’s work product obtained through the grievance process;
+5. Information about the privacy of the process, including that the parties and their respective support persons/advisors may not share the College’s work product obtained through the grievance process;

 6. A statement that retaliation is prohibited;

-8. A statement that the parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence.
+9. A statement that the parties will be entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence.

-3. Evidence Gathering.
-The burden is on the College—not on the parties—to conduct an investigation that gathers sufficient relevant, not otherwise impermissible evidence to determine whether the prohibited conduct occurred.
+9. Evidence Gathering.
+The burden is on the College—not on the parties—to conduct an investigation that gathers sufficient relevant, not otherwise impermissible evidence to determine whether the prohibited conduct occurred in violation of this Policy.
 The investigator, who is also the decisionmaker, will:

 1. Seek to gather relevant, available items and information, including but not limited to testimony, documents, electronic communications, photographs, videos, voice recordings, and material objects.